Steve Jennings (footballer): Later career

 Jennings signed with National League North club Southport in June 2017, and was described as a "massive coup" for the "Sandgrounders" by manager Alan Lewer.
 On 3 November 2017, he joined Northern Premier League Premier Division side Warrington Town on a two-month loan deal; "Yellows" manager Paul Carden said that "Jenno is a player I know well and the opportunity to sign him was too good to turn down".
 After settling in well at Warrington he said he was "more than happy" to extend his loan deal.
 He helped Warrington to a third-place finish at the end of the 2017–18 season, which qualified them for the play-off semi-finals, where they were beaten 3–0 by Grantham Town.

 On 14 August 2018, Jennings signed with National League side Barrow.
 He made his debut later that day, and was sent off in a 3–2 win over Chesterfield at Holker Street.
-He featured a total of 14 times for the "Bluebirds" over the course of the 2018–19 campaign.
+He featured a total of 14 times for the "Bluebirds" throughout the 2018–19 campaign.
 In August 2019, he rejoined Warrington Town and played ten league games before retiring from football in January 2020.